-- a citizen or individual resident of the United States; - a corporation, or other entity taxable as a corporation, created or organised in or under the laws of the United States, any state therein or the District of Columbia; or - an estate or trust the income of which is subject to U.S. federal income taxation regardless of its source.
+- a citizen or individual resident of the United States: - a corporation, or other entity taxable as a corporation, created or organised in or under the laws of the United States or of any political subdivision thereof; or - an estate or trust the income of which is subject to U.S. federal income taxation regardless of its source.